-3. Plug in the USB drive then click Next.
+4. Plug in the USB drive and wait for the PC to detect the USB drive then click Next.

-- Since the recovery backup requires at least 16 GB of storage after formatting, it is recommended to use a USB drive with a capacity of 32 GB or larger.
+- Since the recovery backup requires at least 8 GB of storage after formatting, it is recommended to use a USB drive with a capacity of 16 GB or larger.

-4. You will be shown the backup progress on the screen.
-5. Follow the process until it completes.
-6. After creating the recovery backup, you can choose to delete the recovery information on your computer.
+5. Everything on the drive will be deleted.
+Click Create to continue.
+6. You will be shown the backup progress on the screen.
+7. Follow the process until it completes.
+8. After creating the recovery backup, you can choose to delete the recovery information on your computer.
 If you delete this information, you can only use the USB recovery backup to restore your computer, if you lose or erase the USB drive, you cannot restore your computer.
-7. Unplug the USB drive and label it clearly.
+9. Unplug the USB drive and label it clearly.